-- Protect your deposit with a government approved scheme within 30 days of receipt
+- protect the deposit with a government approved scheme within 30 days of receipt

-- Provide you with information about the scheme he has used (relevant information).
-If you don’t think your landlord has complied with his obligations, then you may be entitled to bring a claim through the courts for up to three times the value of your deposit.
+If you don’t think your landlord has complied with their obligations, then you may be entitled to bring a claim through the courts for up to three times the value of your deposit.

-Most tenancies are ASTs s whether you have a written tenancy agreement or not.
+Most tenancies are ASTs s whether there is a written tenancy agreement or not.
 Most tenancy agreements will state that it is an assured shorthold tenancy and give the period of the initial tenancy and the rental liability along with tenant and landlord responsibilities.
-The following are indicators that you have an ASTs :
+The following are indicators that the tenancy is an ASTs :

-- If you rent from a private landlord
+- the tenant rents from a private landlord

-- If your landlord does not have any right to come into your home
+- the landlord does not have a right to come into the rented property

-If your landlord has not correctly protected your deposit they cannot serve you a S21 notice unless they refund the whole deposit first.
+If a landlord has not correctly protected a deposit, they cannot serve you a section 21 notice to evict you unless they refund the whole deposit first.

-If you require any further information or advice on the private rented sector please contact our Private Sector Liaison Officer on 01625 378207 or email email@example.com
+For further information or advice on the private rented sector, contact our Private Sector Liaison Officer on 01625 378207 or email email@example.com.